bitwiseshiftleft/strobelite/README.md

 The duplexing-sponge lemma shows that the state data used in each transaction is indifferentiable from a random oracle on all the past data xor'd into the sponge (or unduplexed, if it is clear which has happened).
 This is a pretty good security guarantee if the history of transactions can be obtained from the history of data xor'd into the sponge.

 This is so because:
-* The last byte xor'd into a block is always 2 or 3.
-If it's a 3, then this block and possibly the previous ones contain a code word.
-The block ends just before the 2 or 3.
+* The last bits xor'd into a block are always 2'b01 or 6'b[length] followed by 2'b11.
+In the latter case, then this block and possibly the previous ones contain a code word.
+The block ends just before this construct.
 * Concatenating the 2-blocks followed by the 3-blocks gives the data followed by the next code word.
-* The protocol can be parsed in the order that the transactions occur.
-First the following code word is parsed, and then the data.
-* The first 3-block is the first code word.
+* The length of each code word is given, allowing the data blocks to be parsed from the control word.
 * The code word was unduplexed.
-It can be recovered from the queries (or as xordata^state), starting from the end of the block, until a possible code word is obtained.
+It can be recovered from the queries (or as xordata^state).
-* The rest of the data is actually data.
-* Since the previous code word has already been parsed, it can be determined what that data means to the protocol and whether it was duplexed or unduplexed.
+* In protocol order, the meaning of the code words can be determined.
 * When the permutation is called in a streaming fashion, it is clear what the previous control words were, but it is not clear whether the last few bytes of the call are data or the beginning a new control word.
 ** It's clear in the base STROBELITE because of the length field, but that isn't required in variants.
 ** This isn't a problem, because if the last few bytes are the beginning of a new control word, the output will not be returned from the transaction() routine.